U.S. jobless claims drop, pointing to tightening labour market

 Claims have now been below 300,000, a threshold associated with a healthy labor market, for 118 straight weeks.
 That is the longest such stretch since 1970, when the labor market was smaller.
 The labor market is near full employment, with the jobless rate at a 16-year low of 4.3 per cent.

-Prices of U.S. Treasuries were lower while U.S. stock index futures were modestly higher after the data.
-The dollar was firmer against a basket of currencies.

-A Labor Department official said there were no special factors influencing the data.
-Only claims for Louisiana were estimated.

-The four-week moving average of claims, considered a better measure of labor market trends as it irons out week-to-week volatility, rose 2,250 to 242,000 last week.
+Economists polled by Reuters had forecast first-time applications for jobless benefits falling to 240,000 in the latest week.
+The four-week moving average of claims, considered a better measure of labor market trends as it irons out week-to-week volatility, increased 2,250 to 242,000 last week.

+The dollar rose against the euro after the European Central Bank kept interest rates on hold but cut its forecasts for inflation and said policymakers had not discussed scaling back the central bank’s massive bond-buying program.
+Prices for U.S. Treasuries fell, while stocks on Wall Street were slightly higher.

-Low layoffs and record high job openings suggest the deceleration in job growth in May was likely because companies could not find suitable workers.
+Low layoffs and record high job openings suggest a deceleration in job growth in May was likely because companies could not find suitable workers.
 The economy created 138,000 jobs in May, well below the average monthly 181,000 jobs gained over the prior 12 months.

-The Labor Department reported on Tuesday that job openings, a measure of labor demand, increased 259,000 to a seasonally adjusted 6.0 million in April, the highest level since the government started tracking the series in 2000.
+The Labor Department reported on Tuesday that job openings, a measure of labor demand, increased by 259,000 to a seasonally adjusted 6.0 million in April, the highest level since the government started tracking the series in 2000.

+“Labor market supply constraints are expected to bite into job creation but should also help to keep a lid on jobless claims as employers focus on retaining talent, so long as the economy continues to chug along,” said Jim Baird, chief investment officer at Plante Moran Financial Advisors in Kalamazoo, Michigan.

 Economists believe that labor market tightness could encourage the Federal Reserve to raise interest rates at its June 13-14 policy meeting.
 The U.S. central bank lifted its benchmark overnight interest rate by 25 basis points in March.